izzy-Ti/izzy-Ti/README.md

 ## 👋 Hi, I'm Israel!
+Welcome to my GitHub!
+I'm a curious and motivated developer who loves creating things with code and constantly learning new technologies 🌍✨.

 I'm a passionate developer currently studying **Software Engineering** at **Adama Science and Technology University** 🎓.
 I love building fully functional websites with both a cool, responsive front end and a reliable, secure back end 🔧.